|

 Signs of Stress

 These same signs may indicate a medical condition.
 It is important to rule out medical problems first and then address the stress.
 Because the social organization of cats is different from people and dogs, changes in the family, such as adding a new pet, should be done gradually.
-Please contact your veterinary hospital for information on how to successfully make changes in the household.

 Changes in Vocalization